 - Industry Promotion: The government actively promotes the Indian shipbuilding industry through participation in trade fairs, international collaborations, and industry events.
 It also facilitates technology transfer and knowledge exchange to enhance the capabilities of Indian shipyards.

-Overall, government involvement in the Indian shipbuilding sector is geared towards promoting domestic manufacturing, boosting defense preparedness, fostering innovation, and ensuring the sustainable growth of the maritime industry.
+Overall, government involvement in the Indian shipbuilding sector aims to promote domestic manufacturing, enhance defense preparedness, stimulate innovation, and ensure the sustainable growth of the maritime industry.
 The government plays a pivotal role in shaping the direction and development of Indian shipyards, driving industry growth and competitiveness on both national and global fronts.

 - Focus on Export Market: Indian shipyards are increasingly looking to tap into the global market for shipbuilding.
 By leveraging cost competitiveness, skilled workforce, and technological advancements, Indian shipyards have the potential to compete internationally and secure orders from foreign buyers.